 They should assess your running form and biomechanics and see if it’s possible to single out what might be contributing to or causing your pain.

 Then, once a clear conclusion is reached, prescribe specific drills, stretches, and strengthening exercises to help fix the underlying issue(s).

 You can also experiment with treating your shin pain with electrotherapy methods, such as electronic muscle stimulation, therapeutic ultrasound, or microcurrent.

 In addition, consider taping the injured limb with medical-grade tape.
-Research has shown that it can decrease swelling and increase the range of motion as well as provide support for the muscles of the lower leg.
+Research has shown that it can decrease swelling, increase the range of motion, and provide support for the muscles of the lower leg.

 There you have it!
 If you’re dealing right now – or have a history of – shin splints, then today’s article should get you started on the right foot when it comes to treating and preventing the condition.
 The rest is just details.

 Please feel free to leave your comments and questions in the section below.

 In the meantime thank you for dropping by.